Chart Color Schemes

 Waverton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Waverton is estimated at around 3,169 people.
-This reflects an increase of 188 people since the 2021 Census, which reported a population of 2,981 people.
-The change is inferred from the resident population of 3,154 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,527 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-The suburb's 6.3% growth since the 2021 census exceeded the SA3 area (5.6%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 69.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, the estimated population of Waverton is around 3,169.
+This figure represents an increase of 188 people (6.3%) from the 2021 Census count of 2,981 inhabitants.
+AreaSearch's estimation is based on a resident population of 3,154 following examination of ABS' latest ERP data release in June 2024 and an additional 15 validated new addresses since the Census date.
+This results in a population density ratio of 4,527 persons per square kilometer, placing Waverton within the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 6.3% since the 2021 census surpassed both its SA3 area (5.6%) and SA4 region, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods, driving primary growth for Waverton.

 Frequently Asked Questions - Population